 Name (print):

 Today's Date:

-CAP Class for which you are requesting a tutor:

 Professor of your above-mentioned course:

 Have you spoken with your professor about working with a tutor?

-Please describe the difficulties you are having in this course and what (specifically) you would like your tutor to help you with ( be as specific as you can ):
+Please describe the difficulties you are having in this course and what (specifically) you would like your tutor to help you with (be as specific as you can):

 How would you like us to contact you?

-• Email:
+- Email:

-Other phone:
+- Other phone:

-• Stop by my room in LRH:
+- Stop by my room in LRH:

-• What time is best to meet with you, generally? (feel free to write in specific dates and times below, if you like)
+- What time is best to meet with you, generally? (feel free to write in specific dates and times below, if you like)

 Morning Afternoon Evening (before 8pm) Late Evening (after 8 pm).